-If you disagree about your Part D late enrollment penalty, you or your representative can ask for a review of the decision about your late enrollment penalty.
+If you disagree about your Part D late enrollment penalty, you or your representative can ask for a review.
 Generally, you must request this review within 60 days from the date on the first letter you receive stating you have to pay a late enrollment penalty.
-If you were paying a penalty before joining our plan, you may not have another chance to request a review of that late enrollment penalty.
-Call Customer Service to find out more about how to do this (phone numbers are printed on the back cover of this booklet).
+However, if you were paying a penalty before joining our plan, you may not have another chance to request a review of that late enrollment penalty.

 Important: Do not stop paying your Part D late enrollment penalty while you're waiting for a review of the decision about your late enrollment penalty.
-If you do, you could be disenrolled for failure to pay your plan premiums.
+If you do, you could be disenrolled for failure to pay your Part D late enrollment penalty.